ioxio-dataspace/definitions-template/CONTRIBUTING.md

 1. By running `pre-commit install` after cloning the repo.
 Then definitions will be converted automatically before each commit.
-2. By creating a PR to the `master` branch.
+2. By creating a PR to the `main` branch.
 CI workflow will run the automation and push updated/generated files if needed.

 ### Test version of definitions